 CDATE Function in VBA

-VBA CDATE is a data type conversion function which converts a data type which is either text or string to a date data type.
-Once the value converted to date data type then we can play around with date stuff.
+VBA CDATE is a data type conversion function that converts a data type, either text or string, to a date data type.
+Once we convert the value to date data type, we can play around with date stuff.

 Syntax of CDATE